SDSU/CIRM Stem Cell Internship Program Overview

 The SDSU/CIRM Stem Cell Internship Program (SCIP) will promote collaboration between the student’s home institution, SDSU, and various host institutions, including the Sanford Burnham Medical Research Institute, the Scripps Research Institute, the Salk Institute for Scientific Studies, UCSD and various biotech companies through student/faculty interactions from all.
 These interactions will happen through a number of venues, including monthly colloquiums, research seminars and a twelve-month internship for each SCIP Fellow, which includes a $2500/month stipend.

 During the program, SCIP Fellows will be guided by research mentors from both institutions.
 They will also receive intense training in stem-cell research techniques at the Scripps Center for Regenerative Medicine, in order to prepare them for their internship year.
 The capstone experience for students will be a research report.

 The program is open to both senior undergraduate students and first year Master’s level graduate students pursuing a degree in Biology, Biochemistry, Microbiology or other relevant health or natural science.
 The competitive candidate will hold an overall GPA of at least 3.0 and have experienced at least one semester of research training at SDSU.

 - A two week short-course, at TSRI, which provides specific experience in stem cell research techniques

-- A twelve month internship at one of the following host institutions: The Salk Institute for Biological Studies, The Sanford/Burnham Medical Research Institute), The Scripps Research Institute (TSRI), University of California at San Diego (UCSD), or an industry partner
+- A twelve month internship at a host institution, including the following: The Sanford/Burnham Institute for Medical Research (BIMR), The Scripps Research Institute (TSRI), The Salk Institute for Scientific Studies, the University of California at San Diego (UCSD) and various Biotech companies

 - The CIRM Stem Cell Colloquium, which includes all SCIP Fellows and the home and host-institute mentors